gageml/gage/tests/cmd-archive.md

     Options:
       -n, --name name           Use the specified archive name.
+      -A, --archive name        Use an existing archive.
+Fails if archive doesn't exit.
       -d, --delete name         Delete the specified archive.
                                 Use '--list' to show archives.
+      --delete-empty            Delete empty archives.
       -r, --rename current new  Rename the archive named current to new.
 Use '--list'
                                 show show comments.